espocrm/documentation/docs/administration/portal/nginx-configuration.md

 # Configuring Portal in Nginx

-It's possible to be able to access to the portal by a different URL.
-You need to set the Custom URL field in the portal record.
-For example, you can use your domain name `portal.my-company.com` to access the portal.
+It's possible to be able to access to the Portal by a different URL.
+You need to set the Custom URL field in the Portal record.
+For example, you can use your domain name `portal.my-company.com` to access the Portal.

-## For EspoCRM v7

 Config example: